SchlossLab/Zackular_AbAOMDSS_mSphere_2015/Zackular_AbAOMDSS_SciReports_2015.md

 the microbial community structure disrupts this homeostasis, opportunistic pathogens can potentiate tumorigenesis.

-In our previous work, we demonstrated that dysbiosis of the gut microbiome generates a pro-inflammatory environment which results in a self-reinforcing pathogenic cascade between the gut microbiome and the host {Zackular, 2013
+In our previous work, we demonstrated that dysbiosis of the gut microbiota generates a pro-inflammatory environment which results in a self-reinforcing pathogenic cascade between the gut microbiota and the host {Zackular, 2013
 #3305;Baxter, 2014 #3469}.
 In this study, we demonstrated that antibiotic
-manipulation of the gut microbiome during the onset of inflammation can significantly decrease tumorigenesis in mice.
-This highlights the efficacy of targeting the gut microbiome in CRC.
-Additional studies are needed to explore the viability of manipulating the gut microbiome in CRC with methods such as diet, probiotics, and prebiotics.
+manipulation of the gut microbiota during the onset of inflammation can significantly decrease tumorigenesis in mice.
+This highlights the efficacy of targeting the gut microbiota in CRC.
+Additional studies are needed to explore the viability of manipulating the gut microbiota in CRC with methods such as diet, probiotics, and prebiotics.